 Laramie, WY 82071

-Join us for training and discussion on Cultural Competency sponsored by Kaiser Permanente.
-Faculty and staff, Penelope Caldwell and Lisa Shipley, will join us monthly for video and discussion on how health care professionals can deliver services in a manner that acknowledges and understands cultural diversity in the clinical setting, respects members' health beliefs and practices, and values cross-cultural communication.
+This involved training and discussion on Cultural Competency sponsored by Kaiser Permanente.
+Faculty and staff, Penelope Caldwell and Lisa Shipley,joined us monthly for video and discussion on how health care professionals can deliver services in a manner that acknowledges and understands cultural diversity in the clinical setting, respects members' health beliefs and practices, and values cross-cultural communication.

-CHAP aims to align with Kaiser Permanente's mission to: provide personalized care and to improve the overall health of the communities we serve.
-We will show the following films, featuring different cultural components, on the following Wednesdays from 12-1:00pm:
+CHAP aimed to align with Kaiser Permanente's mission to: provide personalized care and to improve the overall health of the communities we serve.
+We will showed the following films, featuring different cultural components.

-The last film, The Children of Adam, will focus on working with people from the Middle East.
-We'll be serving some traditional Middle Eastern food to celebrate their culture and the final CHAP Cultural Competency training of the year!
-We hope to see you there!
-Thanks again to Lisa and Penelope for all of their insight and dedication this year!
+The last film, The Children of Adam, focused on working with people from the Middle East.
+We served some traditional Middle Eastern food to celebrate their culture and the final CHAP Cultural Competency training of the year!
+Thanks again to Lisa and Penelope for all of their insight and dedication!

 Lisa Shipley is the Manager of Student Affairs for the College of Health Sciences.
-She provides student with preprofessional health advising and has recently been charged with establishing and executing a diversity plan for the University, which is how she became involved with the cultural competency work!
+She provides students with preprofessional health advising and has been charged with establishing and executing a diversity plan for the University, which is how she became involved with the cultural competency work!